 EU regulators are increasingly using settlements to end antitrust probes.
 Almunia last year invited Thomson Reuters to settle with regulators for a “speedy resolution” of a probe.
 Apple Inc. and four publishers recently offered to settle another case, the commission said last month.

 Microsoft ended more than a decade of antitrust disputes with the EU in 2010 by agreeing to allow users choose web browsers.
 International Business Machines Corp.
-(IBM), the biggest computer-services provider, last year settled an EU antitrust probe into conduct that may have hindered rival mainframe- software makers.
+(IBM:US), the biggest computer-services provider, last year settled an EU antitrust probe into conduct that may have hindered rival mainframe- software makers.

 For more trademark news, click here.

 Music Downloading Damages Left Intact by U.S. Supreme Court

 The U.S. Supreme Court left intact a $675,000 jury verdict against a college student who downloaded and redistributed thousands of songs from the Internet without paying.